leilabb/cv-builder/src/readme.txt

 More info in the header - ex: github profile, birth date

 TODO:
-Add tailwind templates
+Lägg till utbildning under mitt namn deploy:a senaste ändringarna arbitrary values

-Download as jpg (skriv ut ev länkar)
+SKIP THIS?
+And just make it into a tech CV and send the link instead.
+Download as jpg (skriv ut ev länkar) Have another button and route to "Leilas CV" and then a button for "Back to app"?
+Leilas CV should be default data.

-design
+Lägg till spalt/kolumn med technologies (cirklar typ med språk/verktyg) och länkar/kontakt där linkedin och github är?

 responsiv
 refactor - props.id i Experience - lägga in den en gång bara högst upp